braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 ## Email size

+Make sure to limit your email size.
+Email bodies larger than 102KB are not only extremely taxing on Braze and SendGrid's servers, but they are also clipped by Gmail and other email clients.
+We recommend keeping the size of your email under 25KB for just text or 60KB with images.

+If you are receiving this error in the editor, you likely have `base64` encoded images that have been embedded in the email itself.
+However, this is not the most effective way to send emails with images.
+We highly encourage you to use Braze's image uploader to host images and to reference these images by the `href`.

 |   Text Only   | Text With Images |     Email Width    |
 |:-------------:|:----------------:|:------------------:|
 | 25KB maximum |   60KB maximum   | 600 pixels maximum |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-Make sure to limit your **Body Size**: Email bodies larger than 102KB are not only extremely taxing on Braze and SendGrid's servers, but they are also clipped by Gmail and other email clients.
-We recommend keeping the size of your email under 25KB for just text or 60KB with images.

-If you are receiving this error in the editor, you likely have `base64` encoded images that have been embedded in the email itself.
-However, this is not the most effective way to send emails with images.
-We highly encourage you to use Braze's image uploader to host images and to reference these images by the href.

 ## Text length

+Refer to the following table for recommended text lengths:

 | **Text Specifications** | **Recommended Properties** |
 | --- | --- |